Pros vs. Cons of Teaching English in South Korea

-We rode all three of these types of trains and they were all an experience!
-Clean, convenient, comfortable, and affordable!
+I rode all three of these types of trains and they were all an experience!
+Clean, convenient, comfortable, reliable, and affordable!

 6. Local People

-We found people in South Korea in general to be incredibly friendly and helpful.
+I found people in South Korea in general to be incredibly friendly and helpful.
 Even if they didn't speak English, which was quite frequent, they were very willing to help you if you needed to help.
-We'd never get eye-rolls for not speaking Korean, which was very comforting!
-We really loved Korean people and never felt threatened by or uncomfortable with them.
-They're some of our favorite people in the world!
+I'd never get eye-rolls for not speaking Korean, which was very comforting.
+I really loved Korean people and never felt threatened by or uncomfortable with them.
+They're some of my favorite people in the world!

 Most of Korea has the typical four seasons with a moderate climate.
 It's similar to the weather in New York: hot and humid in the summer and cold and snowy in the winter.
 There doesn't happen to be extreme weather there, either, which was nice.
 So, the weather was overall great!

 Except for the pollution that comes from neighboring China.
 Sometimes, the air quality could be bad, so it would be hazy some days.
-However, as far as we could tell, it didn't affect us very much.
+However, as far as I could tell, it didn't affect me very much.